IoTCrawler/Framework/docs/source/tutorials/graphql_search.rst

     }
   }

-And again you can see, that both of them have type `sosa:Sensor` and their real types are declated as `alternativeType`.
+And again you can see, that both of them have type `sosa:Sensor` and their real types are declared as `alternativeType`.

 The alternative type is an optional filed and is interpreted by the search-enabler only.